Ryan-RH/RustWipeBot/README.md

 - Crashes when another user, other than the bot, posts in the specified channel

-- Possible crash if attempt to add or remove server while serverlist command posted
+- Possible crash if attempt to remove server while serverlist command posted

 # Future Additions